khadkaankit85/CRUDFx/README.md

 ## Usage

 - Launch the application.
-- Use the **Login Page** to authenticate.
+- Use the **Login Page** to authenticate with your credentials.
-- Navigate through the application to perform CRUD operations.
+- Navigate through the application to perform CRUD operations on records.
 - The **Delete Page** allows you to remove records from the database.

+## Learning Outcomes
+- Implementing CRUD operations using JavaFX and MySQL.
+- Utilizing the DAO pattern for structured data management.
+- Applying the MVC architecture for cleaner and maintainable code.